Liz Gallacher

 Liz Gallacher is a British music supervisor based in Los Angeles.
 Gallacher has been called "one of the UK's leading independent music consultants".
 Her work on projects such as The Full Monty (which won a BRIT Award for Best Soundtrack) and Resident Evil (featuring a Grammy-nominated track by Slipknot) garnered praise from producers, directors, and the press.

 She's well-known for her work on independent films as well as documentaries, and has worked on two Oscar-winning documentaries, One Day in September and The Cove.
 She has also been recognized by The Guild of Music Supervisors for several of her films including Rudderless, War on Everyone, and Studio 54, which won her the award for Best Supervision for a Documentary at the 2019 awards.

-She also worked on the critically acclaimed television series Patrick Melrose and Masters of Sex and has recently finished work on the third and final season of Dark for Netflix and the upcoming documentary film Belushi.
+She also worked on the critically acclaimed television series Patrick Melrose and Masters of Sex as well at the Netflix Documentary series Beckham which chronicles the life and career of David Beckham.

 Liz has worked with directors such as Paul Anderson, Neill Blomkamp, John Michael McDonagh, Peter Cattaneo, Michael Winterbottom, and Gurinder Chadha.